Around groups in Hilbert Geometry: The automorphisms of a properly convex open set

 \subsubsection{The symmetric space of $\mathrm{SL}_m(\R)$.}

 { Consider the convex cone of symmetric positive definite matrices of $M_m(\R)$.
 It is a sharp convex cone in the vector space of symmetric matrices.
 We consider its trace $S_m^{++}$ on $\PP^d$ where $d=\frac{(m-1)(m+2)}{2}$.
 This is a properly convex open set which is not strictly convex nor with $\C^1$ boundary, if $m\geqslant 3$. } \\ { The automorphism group of $S_m^{++}$ is $\s{m}$ via the representation $\rho_m(g) \cdot M =g M {}^t \! g$.
-This representations offer plenty of examples of various conjugacy classes of matrices acting on a convex set. } \\ { The curious reader can find a very nice description of $S_3^{++}$ and its link to the triangle $S_2$ in \cite{MR1238518}. }
+This representation offers plenty of examples of various conjugacy classes of matrices acting on a convex set. } \\ { The interested reader can find a very nice description of $S_3^{++}$ and its relation to the triangle $S_2$ in \cite{MR1238518}. }